Difference Between Lease vs Rent

 Below is the top 6 Difference between Lease vs Rent

-- Leasing is generally done for assets/ equipment which is crucial to running a business.
-Renting is done for land, properties or other assets on a need-of-use basis.
+- Businesses generally lease assets/equipment that are crucial to their operations.
+Renting is done for land, properties, or other assets on a need-of-use basis.

-- The maintenance of the asset is to be done by the lessee in a lease agreement.
-In renting an asset, the responsibility of maintaining it does not lie with its user.
+- In a lease agreement, the lessee is responsible for maintaining the asset.
+In renting an asset, maintaining it does not lie with its user.

-- Lease agreement comes with the option of owning the asset at the end of the tenure of the contract.
-No such option of purchase is given in a rental agreement.
+- The lease agreement comes with the option of owning the asset at the end of the tenure of the contract.
+A rental agreement does not provide the option of purchase.

 Lease vs Rent Comparison Table